RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 pretty much this should follow up with IDOR.

+# Summary

-Overall, this room is pretty much spam as much as different types of payload you could to get the flag.
+Overall, this room is pretty much spam as much as different types of payload you could to get all the flags.